refthoom/Tasmota_berry_ws2812/README.md

 * The function show() is called to display the result,
 * which is repeated at the interval set in the cron line.

-NOTE: The SCD4x sensor also takes temperature measurements but please be aware that it is very sensitive to heat emitted from other parts in the project.
+NOTE: The SCD4x sensor also takes temperature measurements.
+Please be aware that it is very sensitive to heat emitted from other parts in the project so those measurements may not be usable for you.

-# testing
-There is one functionality to test the config of your pixels.
-After the script is *manually* loaded succesfully in the berry scripting console (REPL), you can manually run the command 'show([number])' from the berry scripting console, where [number] is the number of pixels you want to see lit.
+# hardware, wiring & UI config
+![CO2 HW](https://github.com/user-attachments/assets/389de6d0-f899-42b8-9761-a223aa8f860a)
+All parts come from Ali***ss, so look there or elsewhere for the names if you want to purchase them.

+Visit [this page](https://tasmota.github.io/install/) to install Tasmota.
+When finished, go to Tasmota web UI's main page >> configuration >> template and fill in as shown here.
+Hit save and wait for reboot to finish.
+Then go to main >> configuration >> other, tick the box 'Activate' under 'Template'.
+Again hit save and wait for the reboot to finish.

+Next, power down your ESP and connect your parts as shown here.
+After that, power on and connect to the ESP for the software part below.

 # deploy
 Use this script as file 'WS2812_scale.be'.
 In Tasmota web interface, go to main >> tools >> manage files system >> create or upload >> the 'WS2812_scale.be' file from this repository.
 Next, if not already there, create the file autoexec.be and add the line 'load('WS2812_scale.be')' in there, without the '.
 Finally, restart Tasmota from the main menu.
 After restart, go to main >> tools >> console and check if autoxec.be is loaded successfully.
 As the cron is set to 1 minute interval, it will take at least one minute before you see any pixels light up.

-# hardware, wiring & UI config
-![CO2 HW](https://github.com/user-attachments/assets/389de6d0-f899-42b8-9761-a223aa8f860a)
-All parts come from Ali***ss, so look there or elsewhere for the names if you want to purchase them.
+# testing
+There is one functionality to test the config of your pixels.
+After the script is *manually* loaded succesfully in the berry scripting console (REPL), you can manually run the command 'show([number])' from the berry scripting console, where [number] is the number of pixels you want to see lit.

+# project fulfillment
 A piece of PVC board carries the parts.

 ![front_smaller](https://github.com/user-attachments/assets/a63080fa-fd56-4773-ac3e-f7aece65f87e)